nikczemnydev/FibonacciRecursive/README.md

-# Java - FibonacciRecursive
+# FibonacciRecursive
-Fibonacci Sequence - recursive solution written in Java.
+Java - Fibonacci Sequence - recursive solution.
 A simple project to get a hang of Git.